 Program to delete the array object using the delete operator

-Let's create a program to delete the dynamically created memory space for an array object using the delete operator in C++.
+Let's develop a program to deallocate the dynamically allocated memory space for an array object by utilizing the delete operator in C++.

 Program2.cpp